 To help students begin thinking about the style and genre of fairy tales, brainstorm some common elements of a fairy tale.
 Students are likely to suggest the “Once upon a time…“ beginning to the almost every tale.
 Prompt students to keep thinking until they come up with several common themes like witches, fairies, forests, magic, and castles.
 Bring up the idea of patterns and numbers and see if they can identify the use of 3's and 7's in many of the stories.

 You may also want to read different versions of the same fairy tale by two different authors or two different cultures.
 Use this as the foundation for critical thinking about the similarities and differences between them.

 Students love comparing books to film adaptations, so this may be another avenue to encourage critical thinking.
 You don't even have to watch the movies in your classroom, since many students have already seen several fairy tale-based movies.

 With Valentines’ Day in the month of February, I created a Venn-style comparison for the Grimm brother version and the Disney movie version using intersecting Hearts.
-You can find a basic version of this template in the February Month-by-Month folder in the Wixie Activities library or on the Trading Post.
+You can find a basic version of this template in the February Month-by-Month folder in the Templates folder at your Wixie home page.

 Write and Illustrate a Fairy Tale

 But of course, the easiest way to celebrate Tell a Fairy Tale Day is to actually tell a tale.
 You can have students complete a simple retell, modernize a fairy tale, create an adaptation, fracture a fairy tale, or write their own original story.

 Wixie makes it easy to combine text, illustrations, and voice narration to create multi-page printed booklets, PDFs, eBooks, or digital stories students can share and showcase online!